nagygr/keybindings/README.md

       keybindingpattern: nnoremap ([a-zA-Z0-9<>,]+) (.*)
 ```

+There are two operating modes:

+1.	**Interactive**:
+	-	when no command-line arguments are supplied to the application, it
+		starts in interactive mode
+	-	it lists the application that have been configured and the user gets to
+		choose one
+	-	it then lists the keybindings of the chosen application
+2.	**Autonomous**:
+	-	the application can take exactly one command argument which can either
+		be "-h" or "--help" or the name of an application
+	-	it prints a help message or the keybindings of the application

 ## Compilation

 The application needs to be compiled.
 For this, a working Go build environment